 Which is why ADP chose MongoDB.
 In MongoDB, ADP found a partner that delivers high performance, reliability, speed, and scalability, while also providing the the rich query functions of traditional databases.
 All at a fraction of the cost of a legacy approach.

 Working with MongoDB, ADP quickly created the “ADP Mobile Solutions” app.
-Today, the app has more than 1 active million users in 17 countries and 23 languages.
+Today, the app has more than 1 million active users in 17 countries and 23 languages.
 After its release, it quickly shot to the top of the iTunes rankings, becoming a top 15 business app, and remaining there ever since.
 All at lower costs and zero downtime.
 With MongoDB, ADP found exactly the partner it was looking for.

 ADP’s mobile app puts essential information at the fingertips of its customers’ employees.
 Users now have access to the key data they need when, where, and how they want it.
 Pulling up the app on any device they choose, employees can dive into their pay and tax information, look up health benefits, manage their expenses, and even keep track of their vacation days.